andrejs-ps/Defensive-Coding-in-Java/README.md

-Demo code for my Pluralsight course: Defensive Coding in Java
+## Demo code for my Pluralsight course: Defensive Coding in Java

+Bugs happen, but you can certainly implement a set of practices to catch them early or even prevent them.
+In this course, Defensive Coding in Java, you will learn how to make your code safer and more robust.

-You can find all my courses under: https://app.pluralsight.com/profile/author/andrejs-doronins
+You can find all my courses at: https://www.pluralsight.com/authors/andrejs-doronins